-&lt;sup>3Serious prejudice to the interests of another signatory is used in this Agreement in the same sense as it is used in Article XVI:1 of the General Agreement and includes threat of serious prejudice.
+3Serious prejudice to the interests of another signatory is used in this Agreement in the same sense as it is used in Article XVI:1 of the General Agreement and includes threat of serious prejudice.

-&lt;sup>4Signatories recognize that nullification or impairment of benefits may also arise through the failure of a signatory to carry out its obligations under the GATT or this Agreement.
-Where such failure concerning export subsidies is determined by the Committee to exist, adverse effects may, without prejudice to paragraph 9 of Article 15 below, be presumed to exist.
+4Signatories recognize that nullification or impairment of benefits may also arise through the failure of a signatory to carry out its obligations under the General Agreement or this Agreement.
+Where such failure concerning export subsidies is determined by the Committee to exist, adverse effects may, without prejudice to paragraph 9 of Article 18 below, be presumed to exist.
 The other signatory will be accorded a reasonable opportunity to rebut this presumption.